Statements

 let vMap: map<Int, Int> = emptyMap(); // explicit type map<Int, Int>let vMapWithSerialization: map<Int as uint8, Int as uint8> = emptyMap();

-Naming a local variable with underscore _
+Naming a local variable with an underscore _

 cannot be accessed: